What risk means for your super

 Consider how long you’ll need to invest

-For more information on investment risk, please refer to the GESB Super Product Information Booklet or Investment choice brochure.
+For more information on investment risk, please refer to the GESB Super product information booklet or Investment choice brochure.

 Thank you for printing this page.
 Remember to come back to gesb.wa.gov.au for the latest information as our content is updated regularly.
-This information is correct as at 21 January 2021.
+This information is correct as at 16 June 2026.